-To understand something as complex as the graphics pipeline one must reinvent it with a basic toolset.
-I picked the N64 graphics pipeline for this exercise.
-It is not as complicated as modern day pipelines, but the combination of z-buffering, Gouraud shading, and texture mapping yields some pretty nice results:
+An N64 like pipeline is obviously not as complicated as any modern day graphical pipeline, but the combination of z-buffering, Gouraud shading, and texture mapping yields some pretty nice results:

-This can be done in about 500 lines of C code.
+This can be done in about 500 lines of pure C code without any graphic libraries.
 One just needs a 32 bit pointer to video memory, a strong understanding of linear algebra, and plenty of patience.

 Software renderering like it is 1996

 3D models are stored in wavefront object files.
 These object files contain a list of vertices, faces, vertex normals, and texture vertices for each face.